-Investigation: DOT has an investigation procedure for SEA allegations.
-If it is determined that an allegation of SEA is in fact a potential violation of the PSEA Policy, DOT will, without delay, initiate the investigation procedure or refer to the proper investigative body if the perpetrator is affiliated with another entity.
-See PSEA Investigation Procedure for more information.
+Investigation: DOT has an investigation procedure for SEAH allegations.
+If it is determined that an allegation of SEAH is in fact a potential violation of the PSEAH Policy, DOT will, without delay, initiate the investigation procedure or refer to the proper investigative body if the perpetrator is affiliated with another entity.
+See PSEAH Investigation Procedure for more information.

-All incidents shall be reported to DOT's Executive Team on a quarterly basis.
+All incidents shall be reported to DOT's Executive Team immediately.
 Any significant incidents will be reported to the Board of Directors during quarterly meetings.
 Personal details will be omitted to ensure confidentiality.